MattCCC/fetchff/README.md

   Factor by which the delay is multiplied after each retry.
 For example, a `backoff` factor of `1.5` means each retry delay is 1.5 times the previous delay.
   _Default:_ `1.5`.

+- **`resetTimeout`**:
+  Type: `boolean`
+  If set to `true`, the timeout for the request is reset for each retry attempt.
+This ensures that the timeout applies to each individual retry rather than the entire request lifecycle.
+  _Default:_ `true`.

 - **`retryOn`**:
   Type: `number[]`
   Array of HTTP status codes that should trigger a retry.
 By default, retries are triggered for the following status codes: